jeroenoomsNL/wordpress-starter-theme/README.md

-# html5-clean-wordpress-theme
+# wordpress-starter-theme
-A clean and future proof HTML5 Wordpress theme without overhead and support for very old dinosaur browsers.
+A clean and future proof and highly customizable HTML5 Wordpress starter theme with SASS support.